maxlareo/maxlareo-docker_compose/README.md

 Hash.
 Default: undef

 * networks
-The docker networks describe into the docker-compose file Hash.
+The docker networks describe into the docker-compose file.
+Hash.
 Default: undef

 * secrets
-The docker secrets describe into the docker-compose file Hash.
+The docker secrets describe into the docker-compose file.
+Hash.
 Default: undef

 ## Limitations